July 14, 2020

 Despite being online, these workshops were filled with energy and enthusiasm.
 During our end-of-the-training happy hour, gathered with drinks and happily exhausted by a long week of learning, people shared how much they appreciated building new relationships with everyone in the workshop, the support they provided to each other, and the community they created over the week we spent together.

-And unlike MWI’s in-person programs, this community was not limited by participants’ ability to get to our Boston office.
+And unlike MWI’s in-person programs, this community was not limited by participants’ ability to reach our Boston office.
 People could easily jump on a work call or help their child with homework during a break – no commute into the city, no turning down an opportunity because you can’t step away from work for five full days.
 And we weren’t limited by geography.
-Participants joined us from all over including Massachusetts, Connecticut, New York, New Hampshire, California – even Amsterdam!
+Participants joined us from all over, including Massachusetts, Connecticut, New York, New Hampshire, California – even Amsterdam!

-Knowing that our online mediation workshops were a success, we’re offering more workshops in March and in May of each year .
-The last two programs each had waiting lists, and we hope that we’ll be able to train just as many people in upcoming programs.
+Knowing that our online mediation trainings were a success, we offer mediation training programs in May and October each year.
+The last two programs each had waiting lists, and we hope we’ll be able to train just as many people in upcoming programs.

 Our engagement with trainees doesn’t end after the training, though.
-All of our trainees have an opportunity to apply to join MWI’s Court Mediation Panel, where new mediators are able to observe and mediate small claims cases as a public service in thirteen Massachusetts courts.
-We believe that training new mediators isn’t enough; we have a duty to provide them with opportunities to flex and hone their newly acquired skills with actual cases.
+All of our trainees have an opportunity to apply to join MWI’s Court Mediation Panel, where new mediators can apply to observe and mediate small claims cases as a public service in fourteen Massachusetts courts.
+We believe training new mediators isn’t enough; we must provide them opportunities to flex and hone their newly acquired skills with actual cases.